-Set in 40 acres of native woodland, wetland and upland, The Irish National Heritage Park is a beautiful, as well as an historic and informative place to visit.
+Set in 35 acres of native woodland, wetland and upland, The Irish National Heritage Park is a beautiful, as well as an historic and informative place to visit.
 In addition to the reconstructions and installations, you will find all the facilities you need for an enjoyable day out.
 (Cafe closed for renovations.
-Reopening Spring 2023)
+Reopening Summer 2023)

 Think green.
 We like to ensure there’s parking here for everyone who needs it, so we ask people to think of the environment and consider their fellow visitors.
 If there are several of you coming, do consider sharing a car.
 You’ll reduce your carbon footprint and you’ll be leaving a parking space for others who might need it more.